Call for Art opens at noon on December 1, 2017 for all Categories

 • Artists must provide a price for each submitted piece

-• All artists and any models depicted in art must be 18 years old or older as of March 22, 2015
+• Any models depicted in photographs must be 18 years old or older

 • All accepted artists who use models in photographs will be required to submit a Models Age Certification form.
 The completed form must be delivered with the art.
 The Festival will keep this information on file to comply with United States Code, Title 18, Section 2257